Code-Institute-Submissions/Stream-1-Project-1/README.md

 - I kept the general layout for the carousel and inputted my own pictures.
 I also used the same next and previous button design.
 I decided not to have captions on my pictures so I eliminated captions.
 I changed the default timing interval to 7.5seconds.
 I changed height, width and margin bottom values and I changed the image to object-fit: cover.

 ## THE FUTURE
-#### I hope to develop on this project in the future when i have completed Stream 2 & Stream 3 it is my aim to:
+#### I hope to develop on this project in the future when I have completed Stream 2 & Stream 3 it is my aim to:
 - have the Contact Form on the ContactUs.html page working fully, sending an email to the school with all the information provided.
 - have an administration section on the site where the teachers or an assigned person can edit pages, add pictures add news and events etc. so that the site can be independent to the school and I would not have the sole responsibility of it.
-- be able to share news & events on the schools facebook group.
+- be able to share news & events on the schools Facebook group.
 - have a blackboard/noticeboard page for each teacher, so they can put up notes, homework etc, saving the school sending home notes and homework sheets each week.

 ## HOW THE PROJECT WAS DEPLOYED